AB216C/TaskManagementSystem-Typescript-Project1/TaskManagementProject-app/README.md

 ## INSTALLED AuthO React SDK
 npm install @auth0/auth0-react
 # Project usage
 The main goal of this project is to provide an interactive user interface in which users can freely Manage tasks using their mobile phones, tablets, and computers.
-This application allows the users to add an infinite number of tasks, update them when necessary, and provide completed and non-completed status to any of them to boost productivity.
+This application allows the users to add an infinite number of tasks, update them when necessary, and provide completed and non-completed status to any of them, and delete completed or uncessary one to boost daily focus and productivity.

 # Documentations
 https://www.w3schools.com/typescript/
 https://www.typescriptlang.org/docs/handbook/advanced-types.html
 https://developer.auth0.com/resources/guides/spa/react/basic-authentication